merkle-open/nitro-release/README.md

+This package hasn't been under active development since about November 2017.
+It still works with nitro versions < 4.0.0.

 # nitro-release

-With this package, Nitro can produce releases by using `gulp release` on the CLI.
+With this package, Nitro < 4 can produce releases by using `gulp release` on the CLI.
 You can influence the version bump by using the `--bump` option.

 All possibilities in examples: